 Evie does not have access to your device.
 Unlike other apps, Evie does not request the permission to access your SD card.
 We value your privacy and we do not request any permission whatsoever.

-That means Evie can only read files when you allow it to access them.
+That means Evie can only read files when you explicitly allow Evie to access them.
 When you click a button to open a file in Evie or to scan your device for books, Evie delegates the operation to the Android File Picker, which returns a temporary permission which allows Evie to read a file or a folder but only at that moment.

 This is the reason we recommend not adding a lot of file to Evie.
 You should do that only with the files you intend to read in the near future.
 Evie is not a library manager.
 Think of its library as more of a reading list.